Structure-preserving finite-element approximations of the magnetic Euler-Poisson equations: Introduction

-The outline of the paper is as follows: Section \ref{sec:preliminaries} discusses preliminary aspects on the Euler system, the Euler-Poisson system with a given magnetic field and its time-scales, and the magnetic-drift limit.
-Section \ref{sec:time-stepping} describes the operator splitting approach and the PDE Schur complement (see Section \ref{sec:PDESchur}) technique used to solve the corresponding linear system.
-Section \ref{sec:FullyDiscrete} provides a fully discrete description of the scheme as well as a few theoretical results about the scheme.
-Section \ref{sec:numerical} provides validation results as well as computations of the diocotron instability with validation of growth rates.
+The outline of the paper is as follows: Section \ref{sec:preliminaries} discusses preliminary aspects on the Euler equations, the Euler-Poisson system with a given magnetic field and its time-scales, and the magnetic-drift limit.
+Section \ref{sec:time-stepping} describes the operator splitting approach and the PDE Schur complement technique (see Section \ref{sec:PDESchur}) used to solve the corresponding linear system.
+Section \ref{sec:FullyDiscrete} provides a fully discrete description of the scheme and discusses theoretical results.
+Section \ref{sec:numerical} provides validation results and computations of the diocotron instability with validation of growth rates.
 The current work is part of the research program outlined by the authors in \cite{eulerpoisson23}, as well as in two lab reports \cite{eulerpoisson21, eulerpoisson22}.
+Most of the the new ingredients of the scheme are detailed in Section \ref{sec:PDESchur}, which stem from the difficulties associated to magnetic field and its elimination from the implicit system.